DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Methodology

-Unlike existing learning-based warning verification methods that apply pre-trained large models like CodeBERT and GPT-C, our method applies a relatively lightweight model.
+Hence, our \revise{approach} applies a relatively lightweight model.
 This enables us to explore dedicated strategies for capturing more precise semantics.
 In particular, we design an attention encoder model, including five embedding layers, four LSTM models, two max-pooling layers, two cross-attention modules and two fully connected layers.
-The five embedding layers and four LSTM models separately encode the function code, the field code, the sliced Jimple representation, the warning message, and warning attributes (i.e., rule, category, rank, and confidence features). \revised{This rationale for choosing LSTM is supported by prior research~\cite{lstmuse1,lstmuse2,lstmuse3}, which has demonstrated their effectiveness in similar contexts.} Considering that the message information describes semantics in the code and that the semantics in the code may be contained in the warning message, we perform cross-attention on the sliced function code and warning message separately.
-After encoding the field code, the sliced Jimple representation, and warning attributes through max pooling and full connection, we obtain five semantic vectors.
+The five embedding layers and four LSTM models separately encode the function code, the field code, the sliced IR, the warning message, and SpotBugs warning attributes (i.e., RULE, CATEGORY, RANK, and CONFIDENCE features).
+This rationale for choosing LSTM is supported by prior research~\cite{lstmuse1}~\cite{lstmuse2}~\cite{lstmuse3}, which has demonstrated the effectiveness in similar contexts.
+Given that warning messages typically reflect the semantics embedded within the code, we independently perform cross-attention between the function code and its corresponding warning message to enhance semantic alignment.
+After encoding the field code, the sliced IR, and warning attributes through max pooling and full connection.
+Max pooling was chosen because it effectively extracts the most prominent features from local regions of the encoded sequences—filtering out noise and reducing dimensionality—to yield robust representations for further processing.
+The fully connected layer is utilized to integrate the diverse contextual cues into a unified high-level representation, enabling the model to capture complex interactions and accurately classify warnings as bug-sensitive or bug-insensitive.
+Finally, we obtain 5 semantic vectors.

-Formally, let $f$ denote the sequence of words $w_1,w_2,...,w_n$ in a specific function, and an embedding layer is applied to initialize the sequence by vectors:
+Formally, let $f$ denote the sequence of words $\{s_1,s_2,...,s_n\}$ in a specific function, and an embedding layer is applied to initialize the sequence by vectors:

 where n is the length of the sequence (i.e function $f$), $W_e$ is the embedding matrix.
 Then, we employ a Long Short-Term Memory (LSTM)~\cite{LSTM} to encode the sequence of vectors $F = \{f_1,f_2,...,f_n\}$ into hidden states $H_f = \{h_1,h_2,...,h_n$\}.
 To capture the semantics before and after the current position, we further use a Bidirectional LSTM (Bi-LSTM)~\cite{biLSTM} on it.
 In this step, we formalized the result is